-Micron also provides training for suppliers on the Micron Code and RBA expectations, and requests that suppliers take an online training course focused on these expectations.
-Since FY2018, over 4,400 suppliers have been trained on Micron Supplier Responsibility and Compliance Expectations, which includes human rights.
+Micron also provides training for suppliers on the Micron Code and RBA expectations, and requests that suppliers take an online training course focused on these expectations, which include human rights.
+Since FY2018, over 5,100 supplier representatives, including new suppliers and incumbent strategic partners, have participated in this virtual training.

-Approved by Board of Directors of Micron Technology, Inc. on January 12, 2023.
+Approved by Board of Directors of Micron Technology, Inc. on January 16, 2025

-Signed:

-Name: Robert E. Switz

-Title: Chair
+Lynn Dugle

-Date of Signature: January 12, 2023
+Name: Lynn A. Dugle Title: Lead Independent Director Date of Signature: February 7, 2025